fimoengine/emf-rfcs/text/0010-dynamic_errors.md

 [drawbacks]: #drawbacks

 This is a breaking change to the interface api.
 Another drawback is the increased difficulty when implementing a new error, compared to a simple enum constant.
+The resulting error instances must be manually disposed of, as they may be dynamically allocated.

 # Rationale and alternatives